 - Treats acne, which may get worse when you’re in menopause

 - Lowers your chances of ovarian and uterine cancer

 - Makes your periods more regular

 Hormonal birth control is usually safe for women in perimenopause.
-But there are some downsides to be aware of when you choose to go on birth control over the age of 55.
-It may cause you to have a higher risk of blood clots, heart attacks, strokes, and breast cancer.
+But using birth control after age 35 can raise your risk of blood clots, heart attacks, strokes, and breast cancer.
 Hormonal methods may not be safe options for you if you smoke or if your doctor has diagnosed you with:

 Menopause When You’re on Birth Control